-The discount rate used to measure the total pension liability was 7.2 percent for the traditional plan and the combined plan.
+The discount rate used to measure the total pension liability for the current year was 6.9 percent for the traditional plan and the combined plan.
+The discount rate for the prior year was 7.2 percent.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members and those of the contributing employers are made at the contractually required rates, as actuarially determined.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefits payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments for the traditional pension plan, combined plan and member-directed plan was applied to all periods of projected benefit payments to determine the total pension liability.